hundeo:

 Origin & History

-Pyrenean Mountain Dog comes from France, from the Pyrenees.
-There he has already guarded castles and fortresses in the 15th century.
-He was also used as a guard dog.
+As the name suggests, the Pyrenean Mountain Dog comes from France, from the Pyrenees.
+It was already guarding castles and palaces there in the 15th century.
+It was also used as a guard dog.

-He lay down and watched his herd.
-If a wild animal came, he attacked immediately.
-That's where his protective instinct comes from.
-That is also where he acts so independently.
-He also learned his bravery as a protection dog.
+He lay down and watched the herd.
+If a wild animal appeared, he attacked immediately.
+This is where his protective instinct and independent actions come from.
+He also learned his bravery as a guard dog.

-Later, the Chien de Montagne des Pyrénées came into fashion among the nobility.
-The French King Louis XIV had copies of the Chien de Montagne des Pyrénées at his court.
+It later became fashionable among the nobility.
+The French King Louis XIV kept specimens of the Pyrenean Mountain Dog at his court.

-Even today, the Chien de Montagne des Pyrénées is used in its homeland as a reliable and vigilant herding dog.
+The Pyrenean Mountain Dog is still used today in its homeland as a reliable and vigilant herding dog.

-In Germany, he is more of a family dog.
-He is experiencing a small boom here since the eighties.
-He looks impressive and he is very friendly to children.
+In Germany, it is more of a family dog.
+Since the eighties, it has experienced a small boom here.
+They look imposing and are very child-friendly.
 But he is still very protective of his family.

-If you want to buy a Chien de Montagne des Pyrénées, make sure that he comes from a kennel that breeds family dogs.
-Raise him lovingly and consistently, then you can gain a wonderful companion.
+If you want to buy a Pyrenean Mountain Dog, make sure that it comes from a kennel that breeds family dogs.
+Train him lovingly and consistently and you will have a wonderful companion.